tuckercoffey/seo-auditor-mcp/README.md

 ### MCP Configuration

-Add to your Claude Code configuration:
+If using the CLI installer, configuration is automatic.
+For manual setup, add to your Claude Code configuration:

 ```json
 {